 8. Two months later, realize they never actually gave you a real card and then have it unexpectedly CANCEL.

 9. Case in point: make sure you know what you're buying, and be wary of where you're buying it from.
 The airport (if they do sell them) will be your best bet, bigger electronic stores being your second.
-As for charging it, you can do it anywhere because the minutes should automatically download to your phone. over 5 years ago
+As for charging it, you can do it anywhere because the minutes should automatically download to your phone. almost 9 years ago

 We were there in the spring.
 Got a micro-SIM for the iPad through Vodofone and a SIM for the phone through Reliance because they offered a better rate.
 But search around as there is a lot of competition and depending on how much you use the phone, one company might be better than the other.